npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 6. Describe the characteristics of caste given by G.S.
 Ghurye.
 7. Explain the social consequences of terrorism.
 ## Management

+### 2025
+1. Explain the concept of ‘Captive-Product Pricing'.
+Give two examples.
+2. What do you understand by the concept of 'Social Loafing'?
+3. What do you mean by ‘Hot Money'?
+4. What is the full form of 'AYUSH'?
+5. Define 'Seed Funding'.
+6. List and explain in brief four Conflict-Stimulation Techniques.
+7. What do you mean by Financial Derivatives ?
+List the various types of Financial Derivatives.

 ### 2023
 1. What do you mean by the 'depth' of product portfolio?
 2. Who propounded the theory of 'Irrelevance of Capital Structure'?
 Write one key assumption of the theory.